ivanspok/HeikenAshiInvesgtingModel/README.txt

-# Curent setup of the model:
+# Current setup of the model:

 # File to get historical data:
 yfinance_api.py